 The plot of the coefficient of skewness in the third panel shows that during most of the period, price changes are positively skewed.
-The direction of skewness also suggests another important issue of correlation that may exist between moments of inflation, which is out of the scope of this paper.
-Calculating moments for 96 distributions of monthly price changes reflects that over the entire period the skewness was positive, 76 times and negative, 20 times.
+Calculating moments for 96 distributions of monthly price changes reflects that over the entire period the skewness was 76 times positive and 20 times negative.
 Overall average coefficient of skewness during the period remained 1.96 percent.